cunarist/rinf/README.md

 **A**.
 After building your binary and preparing it for deployment, ensure your web server is configured to include cross-origin related HTTP headers in its responses.
 Set `cross-origin-opener-policy` to `same-origin` and `cross-origin-embedder-policy` to `require-corp`.

+**Q**.
+Does changes in Rust code take effect on Dart's hot restart?

+**A**.
+No, the updated Rust code cannot be loaded upon Dart's hot restart.
+To incorporate the changes, the app needs to be re-compiled, as the app binary must be linked to the newly compiled Rust library files again.
+This limitation arises from the Rust compilation process, as Rust does not inherently support a hot restart feature.
+Still, Dart's hot restart does restart the Rust logic, in other words, the `main()` function.

 # ☕ Support Us

 😉 If you are benefiting from the features of Rust-In-Flutter and find it helpful, why not consider supporting this project?
 Your generous donations contribute to the maintenance and development of Rust-In-Flutter, ensuring its continuous improvement and growth.